How to Stain Concrete Overview

 Concrete stain is a water-based product that coats the concrete and becomes a permanent part of the surface.
 The stains can fade and wear over time, but sealer helps protect them.

 Concrete stains are different from acid (or etching) stains, which chemically react with minerals in the concrete to change the color.
-Acid stains are available for DIYers, but there are fewer colors to choose from, and applying it involves more steps.
+Acid stains are available for DIYers, but there are fewer colors to choose from, and applying it involves more steps than this how to stain concrete story.

-You can do this project in a weekend.
+You can do this how to stain concrete project in a weekend.
 Prep the concrete and apply the stain on Saturday, then seal it on Sunday.
 If you decide to add a second coat of stain, you’ll need another day.

 The stains are available at home centers in the paint section—the color is added just as with paint.
 One gallon covers 200 to 400 sq. ft.
 A gallon of sealer also covers 200 to 400 sq. ft.